pereztr5/edison_jr/README.md

 ![Image of Edison Jr.](Edison_Jr.png)

 Please note is a fork from the original [here](https://bitbucket.org/miniat_amos/edison_jr).
 I wanted to have this project on GitHub.
+More information about this can be found [here](http://web.cs.sunyit.edu/~pereztr/classes/370.html).

 It currently works on:
 - Mac OSX